rottenknight/Vlayko/README.md

 # WiFi_Cracker

 ## About the Program:
-This program is a WiFi cracker! <br>
+This program is a WiFi cracker!
-Just run the code and choose your desired Wi-Fi to start cracking process 💣

 ### Requirements:
 - pywifi
 - termcolor
+- comtypes